 Temporal noise shall be estimated by simulation.

-Error source contributors 5.5.6.2a.1, 5.5.6.2a.2, 5.5.6.2a.3, 5.5.6.2a.4 shall be validated against on ground test data at (BOL) for finite scenarios.
+Error source contributors 5.5.6.2a.1, 5.5.6.2a.2, 5.5.6.2a.3, 5.5.6.2a.4 shall be validated against on ground test data at BOL for finite scenarios.

-Error source contributor 5.5.6.2a.5 (datation noise) shall be assessed by analysis.
+Error source contributor 5.5.6.2a.5 shall be assessed by analysis.

 1 Night Sky tests are not used as single verification method due to experimental conditions.
 Night sky tests can be used to assess temporal noise in addition to other required verification methods (simulations and on-ground tests).